markizano/ytffmpeg/doc/configuration.md

 # Behaviour

 At the top level data structure, you can configure `ytffmpeg` with `.ytffmpeg`.
 This is a dictionary containing the configuration directives.
+Again, this can be configured system-wide in `/etc/ytffmpeg/config.yml` or on a user-basis in `~/.config/ytffmpeg/config.yml`.

 ## .ytffmpeg.subtitles
 - Type: string